-Fifty Shades of Grey has been abuzz for over a year now, but now you can get another kind of buzz, thanks to E L James's new line of Fifty Shades of Grey-branded wines ($18 a bottle).
+Fifty Shades of Grey has been abuzz since the highly anticipated movie comes out Feb.
+13, but now you can get another kind of buzz, thanks to E L James's new line of Fifty Shades of Grey-branded wines ($18 a bottle).
 She considers the wine a "natural extension of the series" since wine "add(s) to the sensuality that pervades a number of scenes in the book," and the author herself perfected grape blends to create two bottles, White Silk and Red Satin.

 2012 Fifty Shades of Grey White Silk California White Wine: Sexy

 In short, we deem White Silk sexy; it's a balanced, easy-drinking white wine with which we would happily refill our glasses.
 A blend of Gewürztraminer and Sauvignon Blanc, White Silk has an intense floral scent, sweet but acidic flavor, and delicate body.
 Despite being aged in stainless steel, the wine takes on a chest-burning characteristic and butterscotch-like flavor often found in oak-aged white wines.
 Ladies, go ahead and indulge in this bottle while reading the next romance novel on your list.
 Husbands, boyfriends, men in general: take note that the ladies will enjoy this fine bottle on a special occasion.